r1pk/network-monitor/README.md

 ## Docker

-The application comes with a Docker configuration that simplifies the process of running it in both `development` and `production` modes.
+Included Docker configuration simplifies the process of launching the application in both `development` and `production` modes.

 Starting an application with Docker requires only basic edits to the `.env` file.